PInKS: Preconditioned Commonsense Inference with Minimal Supervision: Experiments

 \paragraph{Setup} To implement and execute labeling functions, and resolve labeling conflict, we use Snorkel~\cite{ratner2017snorkel}, one of the SOTA frameworks for algorithmic labeling on raw data that provides ease-of-use APIs.\footnote{Other alternatives such as skweak~\cite{lison2021skweak} can also be used for this process.} For more details on Snorkel and its setup details, please see Appendix~\ref{subsec:appendx-snorkel}.

 For each target task, we start from a pretrained NLI model (RoBERTa-Large-MNLI~\cite{liu2019roberta}), fine-tune it according to \weakcq (as discussed in \Cref{sec:weakcq}) and evaluate its performance on the test portion of the target dataset in two setups: zero-shot transfer learning without using the training data for the target task (labeled as \emph{\weakcq} column) and fine-tuned on the training portion of the target task (labeled as \emph{Orig.+\weakcq}).
 To facilitate comparison, we also provide the results for fully fine-tuning on the training portion of the target task and evaluating on its testing portion (labeled as \emph{Orig.} column; \weakcq is not used here).
 To create the test set, if the original data does not provide a split (e.g. \textit{ATOMIC} and \textit{Winoventi}), following \citet{qasemi2021corequisite}, we use unified random sampling with the $[0.45, 0.15, 0.40]$ ratio for train/dev/test.
+The experiments are conducted on a commodity workstation with an Intel Xeon Gold 5217 CPU and an NVIDIA RTX 8000 GPU.
 For all the tasks, we used the pretrained model from \emph{huggingface}~\cite{huggingface}, and utilized PyTorch Lightning~\cite{Falcon_PyTorch_Lightning_2019} library to manage the fine-tuning process.
 We evaluate each performance by aggregating the \emph{\fmac} score (implemented in \citet{sklearn}) on the ground-truth labels and report the results on the unseen test split of the data.

 \paragraph{Discussion}